Jjagg/Monogame-Getting-Started/GettingStarted/CreateProject.md

 MonoGame publishes templates for [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new).
 To install the C# templates run `dotnet new -i MonoGame.Templates.CSharp`.

 There are templates in the package for different platforms.
-For an overview of the different platforms see [Target Platforms](PlatformsAndProjects.md).
+For an overview of the different platforms see [Target Platforms](Platforms.md).

 For this guide we'll create a DesktopGL project.
 The identifier is `mgdesktopgl`, so you can create a project by running `dotnet new mgdesktopgl -o <project-folder>`.
+DesktopGL projects use OpenGL as the graphics backend and run on Windows, Mac and Linux.

 Navigate into the folder and run `dotnet run` to build and run the game.
 You should see a blue window pop up.